Thursday, May 28, 2009

 1 -Karie is President of the Women in Business organization of North Utah County

-– Our organization was established April 2006 through the North Utah County Chambers of Commerce.
+Tell us about the organization – Our organization was established April 2006 through the North Utah County Chambers of Commerce.
 Mountain America Credit Union has been our dedicated charter sponsor.

 When was it organized?
 It’s function/purpose/goals?
 Our vision is to create relationships through networking, educate through topical seminars, mentor youth and support our local and regional charities.